 Chinchillas are rodents native to the Andes Mountains in South America.
 These cute little animals have very dense and soft fur.
-Their fur is so coveted that, they have been hunted almost to extinction in the wild.
+Their fur is so coveted that, these species have been hunted into extinction for their fur.
 The fur trade in chinchillas is now largely relegated to Chinchilla farms.
-Because they are so soft, and due to their shy demeanor, chinchillas have become popular as an exotic pet.
+Because they are so soft and furry, and due to their shy demeanor, chinchillas have become popular as an exotic pet.
 As an exotic animal, pet owners need specialized knowledge in order to properly care for them.

-Chinchilla Vet CostsRemember that you will need to transport your chinchilla to the vet when necessary.
+When evaluating chinchilla cost, remember that you will need to transport your chinchilla to the vet when necessary.
 These are relatively inexpensive visits at about $40.
 Chins can be neutered, but this procedure can be risky as the animals can have a fatal reaction to the anesthetic.
 Chinchillas can live 15 to 20 years as pets, if they are well taken care of.
 To prevent problems with their teeth, provide your chin with proper chew toys.
-Do not put plastic items in the cage as they will chew these up as well and make them sick if they swallow it.
-Their teeth do not stop growing.
+Their rodent teeth do not stop growing.
 Unless they can wear them down by chewing, their teeth can become overgrown and present serious problems.
-Provide chin sage chews like apple or willow sticks, kiln dried pine shelves or hideaways, ka-bob holders full of safe wood and pumice stone chews, and lava ledges.
 Chins are intelligent animals and need exercise and interaction to stay happy.
 Stressed or bored chinchillas can develop a host of serious health problems.
-To find a qualified veterinary doctor, refer to one of the several internet chinchilla clubs as they have lists of exotic veterinarians around the country who know how to care of chinchillas.
+To find a qualified veterinary doctor, refer to one of the several internet chinchilla clubs as they have lists of veterinarians around the country who know how properly to care for chinchillas.